kubernetes-sigs/sig-windows-tools/hostprocess/README.md

 main container can run the required components for a given CNI.

 kube-proxy has slightly different configurations (sourcevip as example) across cni's so they are split into separate folder for each.
 Kubeadm should create and configure kube-proxy for windows appropriately during node initialization.

+## Building images

+To build all the images update version and images refences in `build.sh` then run it.